mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 <!-- However from the novice designers' perspective, there are elements of patterns involved. -->

-### Design patterns as a teaching aid in informal vs formal environments

-TO DEVELOP

-See journal notes and contrast with existing research with GDP and informal / formal coding programming debates.
-Asking what does this research add to these debates?

-Some of the following may be relevant;

-- Learner choice and levels of abstraction techniques
-- From the literature what are complexities involving the practitioner practicalities surrounding creating communities of coders
-- What is special about the use of GDP in this 3M model?
-- How is this model different from Game Jams in particular.
-- Whereas Game Jams focus on x, 3m has a focus on y.
-- Exploring GDP and different kinds of types of coding errors?

 ### Link Paragraph to next chapter